Bloomberg-Beta/Investment-Documents/README.md

 #### Add most-favored-nation protection

 Our fund is set up so that [any one of us](https://github.com/Bloomberg-Beta/Manual/blob/master/1%20-%20Manual.md#how-we-decide) is empowered to take risks fast and early.
 As a result, we are often the first institutional money invested in a company.
-To keep a level playing field for anyone investing at the same stage as us, our side letter gives us the right to any more favorable terms offered to another investor.
+To keep a level playing field for anyone investing at the same stage as us, our side letter gives us the right to any more favorable terms offered to a later investor.

 #### Provide basic information rights